Click on a heading to open the answer.

 Do you use flexi-slats?

-We do not usually recommend flexi-slat bases.
+We do not usually recommend flexi-slat bases with our futon mattresses.

 However, we do sell a variety of different flexi-slat bed systems including rubber pockets, plastic caps, tensioner slats and plastic sliders, and laminated beech slats – usually to replace worn or broken flexi-slat systems.